 - Serve people throughout the community.

-Award notification end of October and funds to be awarded by the end of the calendar year.
+- Award notification end of September and funds to be awarded by the end of October.

 Agencies interested in applying should fill out an application form providing the narrative information requested below and include a proposed project budget.